pablobernabeu/materials_L3_transfer_longitudinal/stimulus_preparation/README.txt

     duplicates in the Norwegian Web as Corpus (NoWaC).
 To resolve this issue, in the present revision, the words with more than one gender were removed, and the word frequency range was broadened slightly to keep the same number of items in the task.

+* v1.2.4

+  - Added final task to Session 6 in the Spanish site only.
+This is an acceptability judgement task that asseses the use of the Spanish preposition "a" in the context of differential object marking--namely, introducing a direct object--and in the context of the dative-- namely, introducing an indirect object.